YinJC/uk-tex-faq/FAQ-install-find.md

----
-layout: page
-title: Finding packages to install
+# Finding packages to install
----